-Territory Generation has announced one of the game-changers in the transition to renewable energy for Alice Springs and the Northern Territory to assist with generation stabilisation.
+Territory Generation has completed one of the game-changers in the transition to renewable energy for Alice Springs and the Northern Territory to assist with generation stabilisation.

-The Alice Springs Energy Storage Project involves implementing an energy storage solution to address a number of issues on the Alice Springs network.
+The Alice Springs Energy Storage Project involved implementing a 5 MW energy storage solution to address a number of issues on the Alice Springs network.

 A relatively large amount of thermal spinning reserve is required to counter solar intermittency and provide backup for other contingency events.
 This is inefficient, expensive and consumes fossil fuels.

-Delivery of the project will enable greater solar PV penetration in Alice Springs.
+Delivery of the project supports solar PV penetration in Alice Springs.

 Alice Springs has a highly variable load profile and a high penetration of solar PV on the network.
 Solar generation is at its peak mid-afternoon, which does not coincide with evening peak demand.